witheve/docs/tutorials/quickstart.eve.md

   [#ui/text text]
 ```

 Variables with the same name are equivalent within a block; because they have the same name, the `text` in `[#greeting text]` and `[#ui/text text]` are equivalent.
-Go ahead and add another `#greeting` record to the first block to see what happens when more than one record matches the search (you can add it on a new line under the one that's there).
+Go ahead and add another `#greeting` record to the first block to see what happens when more than one record matches the search.

 ## Records update as data changes